XuebinZhaoZXB/GeoPVI/README.rst

 Documentation
 ---------------
-For comprehensive guides and examples on using GeoPVI, please check out GeoPVI user manual in ``doc`` folder and tutorials in ``examples``.
+For comprehensive guides and examples on using GeoPVI, please check out GeoPVI user manual in ``doc`` folder and tutorials in ``examples/tutorials``.

 Examples